 The problem with safety recalls is that accidents have already occurred.
 Typically, the complaints and subsequent lawsuits from these accidents spur the manufacturer to issue the recall.
 So even if your car is not on an active recall list, your accident may still be the result of a defective car or mechanical part.

-That’s why it is important to contact an experienced attorney following a collision where you suspect a defective part was to blame.
+That’s why it is important to contact an experienced law firm following a collision where you suspect a defective part was to blame.
 With an attorney working for you, you are giving yourself the best opportunity to recover the compensation you deserve.
 You may also be saving others from the excruciating trauma of a serious car defect accident.

 Common Car and Mechanical Defects